- Schedule FA in ITR How to Declare Foreign Assets in India

 Q- My payslip says that I have deductions u/s (10) and (17), amounting to INR 87168.
 What does this mean?

-If you have a payslip with the deductions mentioned then this means you are eligible to claim exemption of the same from your salary income in respect of various allowances and perquisites, etc.
+If you have a payslip with the deductions mentioned, then this means you are eligible to claim exemption of the same from your salary income in respect of various allowances and perquisites, etc.

 Q- How do I claim deductions not accounted for by the employer in Form-16?

-You can claim deductions at the time of filing Income Tax Return if the same is not accounted for by the employer, provided you are eligible to claim the deduction.
+You can claim deductions at the time of filing your Income Tax Return if the same is not accounted for by the employer, provided you are eligible to claim the deduction.

 Q- What is the Standard Deduction under u/s 16(ia)?